e6a5/radar/CONTRIBUTING.md

 ---

-Thank you for making Wave-in-Terminal Radar better! 🎯
+Thank you for making Radar better! 🎯